-Thanksgiving is just around the corner and so we are presenting a guide on tips and easy ways to host a thanksgiving dinner without breaking the bank.
+Thanksgiving is just around the corner, and in celebration we are presenting a guide on tips and easy ways to host a Thanksgiving dinner without breaking the bank.

-Here are some cost-saving tips and ideas for the weekend.
+Without further ado, here are some cost-saving tips and ideas for the weekend:

 1 – Make a shopping list and stick to it

 Plan your menu, ideally around items you already have.
 For example, if you have dried sage and the recipe calls for fresh, you can often save money without a large change in taste, by utilizing what you already have.

 Cut corners and improvise where you can, remember all anyone will notice in the end is a heaping plate!
 Then take your shopping list to the supermarket and stick to it.